 Vent Free Propane Heater With Thermostat And Blower Comparison

 What’s a Ventless Heater?

 Perhaps we should begin by understanding the meaning of “ventless heater.”
 What is a ventless propane heater?

-A ventless (also vent-free or unvented) heater is a home heating appliance that releases (or vents) exhaust gases within the room it’s heating.
-This is the main difference between vented and vent-free heaters.
+A ventless (also vent-free or unvented) propane heater with thermostat is a home heating appliance that releases (or vents) exhaust gases within the room it’s heating.
+This is the main difference between blue flame vented and vent-free heaters.
 While vented propane heaters have a mechanism for “disposing” of any exhaust gases outside the house, unvented models vent any gaseous by-products inside the house.

 How do Vent Free Propane Heaters Work?

 These heaters work slightly differently than other types of home heaters that are vented, either via chimneys exiting through the roof or vent pipes passing through the wall.
 To compensate for the lack of a dedicated venting system, they attempt to achieve perfect combustion – even though it’s practically impossible to achieve 100% combustion.

 The benefit of perfect combustion is that it results in just two harmless by-products – water (which is by far the most abundant by-product) and carbon dioxide.
 Where there’s perfect condition, therefore, there would be no safety alarm.

 This partly explains why vent-free propane heaters with thermostats and blowers are very efficient, with most of them rated at 99.9% or higher efficiency.
 The goal during the design of these heaters is to convert all the fuel (propane) into heat, with only water and carbon dioxide as the by-products.